Area of Triangles

 Pretty nifty, ain't it?

-Find the area of an equilateral triangle with side s = 3 ft.
+Find the area of an equilateral triangle whose sides are all 3 feet long.

 It's really a plug-and-chug sort of situation, here.
 All we need to do is substitute 3 ft for the s in the formula, and hope our calculator and arithmetic skills are up to snuff.